Jack Flag: Guardians of the Galaxy

-Jack Flag is later shown leading the prisoners of the Negative Zone prison against Blastaar's army, which he does from a wheelchair.
-After escaping with the Guardians of the Galaxy, Jack's spine is repaired, in two minutes, by Knowhere's medical staff.
-He opts to remain on the station rather than return to Earth (where he would be considered a fugitive).
-He later joins the Guardians as part of 'The Kree Team' during the crossover event War of Kings.
+Jack Flag is later shown leading the prisoners of the Negative Zone prison against Blastaar's army while wheelchair-bound.
+After escaping with the Guardians of the Galaxy, Flag's spine is repaired by Knowhere's medical staff.
+He opts to remain on the station rather than return to Earth, where he would be considered a fugitive.
+He later joins the Guardians as part of 'The Kree Team' during the crossover event "War of Kings".
 He is part of a diplomatic team sent to the Inhumans as the Guardians believe the Inhumans are naively endangering the galaxy with their war.
-Jack is still an active member of the team in The Thanos Imperative.
-During the War of Kings storyline, one of many alternate future iterations of the 31st Century Guardian, Starhawk, kidnaps Jack Flag, Starlord, Bug, Mantis, and Cosmo.
-They discover that the future is in a perilous flux due to "The Fault": a multi-parsec wide tear in the fabric of spacetime.
-The tear was created as a result of Black Bolt of the Inhuman-led Kree Empire having detonated a bomb so powerful it ruptured the Dark Matter holding the universe together.
-The Guardians make their way through this odyssey, attempting to deliver a message to Adam Warlock, who is in the 21st Century just prior to the T-Bomb's Detonation.
-The Guardians are suffering symptoms of the broken time-stream.
-With Peter Quill, via the use of a Ba enslaved Celestial and the telepathic dog Cosmo, Warlock manages to stop the growth of the Fault.
-The tear remains, opening a door for greater perils: Warlock has become his evil self, The Magus, as a result of his saving the universe from destruction via the Fault's expansion, Star-Lord becomes geriatric, Mantis an infant, Bug an adolescent, Cosmo a puppy, and Jack Flag seem intangible.
-Starhawk reveals to him that this is due to Jack Flag's "unique nature".
-He informs him that it is Jack Flag's destiny to reshape the universe.
+Flag is still an active member of the team in "The Thanos Imperative".
+During the War of Kings storyline, Starhawk kidnaps Flag, Star-Lord, Bug, Mantis, and Cosmo.
+They discover that the future is in a perilous flux due to the Fault, a massive tear in the fabric of space-time that was created by Black Bolt detonating a bomb that ruptured the dark matter holding the universe together.
+The Guardians stop the Fault from growing, but it remains open.